aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/grayscale-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/grayscale-image
+linktitle: How to grayscale an image
-title: How to grayscale an image with Aspose.Imaging program library
+title: How to grayscale an image
 description: Grayscale an image.
 Convert color image to grayscale.
 keywords: [grayscale an image, grayscale method]
 ---

-# How to grayscale an image with Aspose.Imaging program library
+## How to grayscale an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;